 7. Don’t misuse the funds.
 While specific guidelines for misappropriation of funds are not currently available, we do know that business owners using the funds for fraudulent purposes will be subject to criminal charges.
 Additionally, businesses that misrepresent or do not accurately portray their information submitted may be subject to criminal penalties.

 8. Even if it’s not forgiven.
 You are still left with a reasonably good loan.
-Any amount not forgiven will be treated as a two-year term loan at 1% interest with no prepayment penalty.
+If you received the loan prior to June 5, 2020, there is a 2-year maturity.
+If the loan was made after this date, it has a five-year maturity.
+Both options come with a 1% interest with no prepayment penalty.
 Keep in mind that even though interest and principal payments are deferred for six months, the interest will still need to be accrued during the deferral period for any portion of the loan not forgiven.

-It is valuable to note that since the PPP was initially launched, guidance from the Treasury Department has continued to evolve.
-This is a very face-paced pandemic and is requiring government agencies and those who support it to think on their feet and provide businesses with relief fast.
+It is valuable to note that since the PPP was initially launched, guidance from the Treasury Department has continued to evolve, including signing the PPP Flexibility Act on June 5.
+This is a very fast-paced pandemic and is requiring government agencies and those who support it to think on their feet and provide businesses with relief fast.

 For this reason, the information outlined above may change in response to additional guidance.
 We will do our best to keep you up to date, and you can always contact us at any time for support.